akashbis2021/High_performance-mode-Ondemand-mode/README.md

  1. make a folder in /home/username/performance
  2. copy both modes in /home/username/performance

-#How to setup High-performance mode && Ondemand-mode
+#How to setup High-performance mode && Ondemand-mode service

  CAUTION:---
  ** copy any one service from two service's (High / Ondemand), which you want to create a service